brave-chat/brave-chat-server/README.md

 This project uses a multi-model relational database to store information about users.
 Each record in every data table can be considered a [time series record](https://github.com/brave-chat/brave-chat-server/blob/6818a2591a55de7df8cd84bd95ce22fac2f60cd0/app/utils/mixins.py#L50-L55), especially the `messages` table given the rate of read and write access, given a creation date and update date for each record.

-In addition, an [basic text search](https://github.com/brave-chat/brave-chat-server/blob/6818a2591a55de7df8cd84bd95ce22fac2f60cd0/app/rooms/crud.py#L363) is being implemented to populate the chat list view and the room list view.
+In addition, a [basic text search](https://github.com/brave-chat/brave-chat-server/blob/6818a2591a55de7df8cd84bd95ce22fac2f60cd0/app/rooms/crud.py#L363) is being implemented to populate the chat list view and the room list view.
 The contact list view supports [full-text search](https://github.com/brave-chat/brave-chat-server/blob/6818a2591a55de7df8cd84bd95ce22fac2f60cd0/app/contacts/crud.py#L224-L231) on a user's first name, last name, and email address.

 You can refer to the official documentation for more information about [the database](https://docs.brave-chat.wiseai.dev/data-models-mysql) and [the architecture](https://docs.brave-chat.wiseai.dev/architecture).